emirinchub/my-cv/README.md

 👋 Hello, I'm Emir
+ I have B1 level knowledge of English and A1.2 level knowledge of German.
 **16-Year-Old Cybersecurity & Software Development Enthusiast | Student | Open to Opportunities**

 I'm a passionate and driven student diving deep into the world of cybersecurity and software development.
 I believe in learning by doing and building tools to understand how technology works from the ground up.